Site Readiness & Access Planning

 Your project manager will provide a tailored project timeline for your site, including start and finish dates.

 Most of the work is completed without impacting daily operations.
-If a short shutdown is needed for electrical works, we’ll coordinate timing with you in advance.
+We do require a short shutdown for electrical works, and we’ll coordinate timing with site management in advance.

 Generally, between 7am and 5pm, Monday to Friday.
 We’ll confirm exact hours closer to your site’s installation date.